Clarivy/hugo-homepage/content/posts/about/about.md

 ## I'm currently...

-- 🎓 A Computer Science student at ShanghaiTech University.
+- 🎓 Pursuing a degree in Computer Science at ShanghaiTech University.
-- 🎈 An OIer / ACMer - Programming Contest Enthusiast.
+- 🌱 Engaged in exploring the fields of Machine Learning and Computer Graphics.
-- 🌱 Interested in Machine Learning, and Computer Graphics.
+- 🌐 Expanding my knowledge in Web Development, with hands-on experiences in React and Vue.
-- 🌐 Learning more about Web Development, working with both React and Vue.
+- 📷 A photography and videography enthusiast.
-- 📷 Love taking photos and filming videos.
+- 🎈 An avid participant in programming contests, with a background in OI and ACM contests.
-- 💼 Having an internship at [Deemos](https://deemos.com/), working on the most advanced DigitalHuman and 3D face reconstruction.
+- 💼 Currently interning at [Deemos](https://deemos.com/), contributing to advancements in DigitalHuman and 3D face reconstruction.

 <div style="display:flex; justify-content: space-evenly; flex-wrap: wrap;">
 <iframe